TritonDataCenter/rfd/rfd/0174/README.md

 This section needs more details, but here is a rough list.

 - Need to estimate the expected read/write load.
-- How much network traffic on iscsi vlan/switch in a full 54 node config?
+- How much network traffic on iscsi vlan/switch in a full storage group config?
-- How well do our NICs and network stack handle the expected maximum iscsi load from all 17 `makos`.
+- How well do our NICs and network stack handle the expected maximum iscsi load from all active `makos`.
 - How well do the iscsi targets handle the load for at the disk level?
-- How well do the iscsi targets handle the load when all 17 active nodes are doing heavy I/O?
+- How well do the iscsi targets handle the load when all active `makos` are doing heavy I/O?
 - Is the active node seeing unacceptable load because of the iscsi initiator?

 ### Performance Testing

 TBD but related to load testing.
 Probably want to see how hard we can push 1 `mako` (i.e. not the expected load, but what is the max?).

 ## Open Issues